What is Rapid Re-Housing?

 Enrollment: The Haven will schedule an enrollment appointment with forwarded households to confirm eligibility and begin the subsidy process.
 There is no guarantee of a specific number of subsidized months for enrolled households.
 A case-by-case decision is made to determine how much subsidy a household will receive, whether and how much the household will be required to contribute to the cost of housing, and how long the subsidy will be in place.
 Eligibility is determined every 90 days, at a minimum.

 Implications: Many people providing and receiving services in the community are accustomed to a traditional waitlist process for allocating services and funding.
 As a result, this ‘dynamic’ list, based on prioritized eligibility, will not appear or feel fair.
 It is critical that the service provider community use different language to describe this process and help manage client/guest expectations.
 It is also important that service providers seek and access all mainstream and community resources to provide housing for households, whether rapid re-housing is available.

 Funding: DHCD has awarded this community $192,000 for RRH for FY1.
 Of these funds, $9,600 will be used to support the Housing Navigator position and up to $28,000 may be used to support the case management activities of the RRH Coordinator position.
 That leaves $154,400 for rapid re-housing.

 Current Status: Given the current number of households receiving RRH, there are no funds available to enroll new households in RRH.
 It is critical that this community work on housing stabilization activities with the households receiving services so that they no longer require a subsidy to remain housed.
 This is the only way additional funds will become available.

-If you are working with a client you believe is eligible for rapid re-housing, please complete a Coordinated Assessment Packet for them and request a place on the Community Case Review agenda so that your client can be considered for available funds.
+If you are working with a client you believe is eligible for rapid re-housing, please complete a Coordinated Entry Packet for them and request a place on the Community Case Review agenda so that your client can be considered for available funds.